Organization of American States: 20th century

 At the fourth International Conference of American States (Buenos Aires, 1910), the name of the organization was changed to the Union of American Republics and the Bureau became the Pan American Union.
 The Pan American Union Building was constructed in 1910, on Constitution Avenue, Northwest, Washington, D.C.

 In the mid-1930s, U.S. President Franklin Delano Roosevelt organized an inter-American conference in Buenos Aires.
 One of the items at the conference was a "League of Nations of the Americas", an idea proposed by Colombia, Guatemala, and the Dominican Republic.
 At the subsequent Inter-American Conference for the Maintenance of Peace, 21 nations pledged to remain neutral in the event of a conflict between any two members.
+At the 1933 OAS convention in Montevideo, member states agreed to not recognize territorial acquisitions obtained by force.
+At the 1936 convention in Buenos Aires, member states agreed to enter into a process of arbitration in case there was a threat to peace.

 The experience of World War II convinced hemispheric governments that unilateral action could not ensure the territorial integrity of the American nations in the event of external aggression.
 To meet the challenges of global conflict in the postwar world and to contain conflicts within the hemisphere, they adopted a system of collective security, the Inter-American Treaty of Reciprocal Assistance (Rio Treaty) signed in 1947 in Rio de Janeiro.